azmec/litargie/assets/story.md

 As the player meets the second, third, or fifth fire, the two extremes reveal more of the host's predicament.

 #### Id Dialogues
+1. "For what there is, it's not what I want."
+2. "Why should I be led by you again?
+Even chained here, I can profess my desires."
+3. "You can't even lead yourself."
+4. "Our host wants what I want; neither of you are up to task."

 #### Super-Ego Dialogues
+1. "What has the world taught you?
+You can't even walk on your own two feet."
+2. "You can't even meet my standards--and they're on the ground."
+3. "You can't balance yourself; how could you balance the id and I!"

 #### The Ideal.
 Upon reaching the twin, unlit points, the player must link them.
 They don't have a choice this time: but it's a happy memory.

+> You show the id and super-ego a memory.
+A coin with one side--it's a happy memory.
+The momentary joy of a friendly interaction; the shared disdain for the daily toils with them.
+Niether you nor them are satisfied, but you have each other.
+> The id and super-ego ponder.

+They pondered.
+"Keep coming."
+"Stop.
+Don't move further.
+You tighten the binds."

 ### Chapter 3: Futility.
 The world reveals a great chasm, with the player in it.
 Snow hurls itself from above, reminding the player of just how high they are in the plains.